 Know What It Entitles You to

-A permanent partial disability rating might vary anywhere from one to 99%.
-The majority are between five to thirty-five percent.
-A rating of 100% indicates a permanent total disability.
+A permanent partial disability rating may range anywhere from one to ninety-nine percent.
+The majority are between five and thirty-five percent.
+A rating of one hundred percent indicates a permanent total disability.
+Workers’ Comp disability categories

 Permanent Partial Disability